black-codher-bootcamp-2022-daly/unit-01-command-line-and-git-assessment-MoniqueOg/PROFILE.md

 <!--1.
 Add task list of what you want to achieve during the bootcamp.-->
 ## What I would like to achieve:
 - code proficiently
-- gain a career in
+- gain a career within the tech field
 - be confident in
 - upgrade my digital footprint
 - network with friendly people